LGBTQ people in association football

 Homophobia has been widespread in men's association football, also known as soccer, throughout the world.
 There are a number of openly LGBTQ players in women's association football, with relatively few in the men's game.
-Most of the LGBT+ male players have come out after retirement.
+Most of the men's players have come out after retirement.

 Background

 In 2006 journalist Simon Barnes wrote that homophobia in football was entrenched and would never change, and in 2009 journalist Matt Williams wrote that being a gay professional player in football was still a taboo, Football magazine When Saturday Comes described homosexuality as a "continuing taboo" in the sport in 2013.
 One male player who came out after retiring said that there are at least as many closeted gay male players as there are openly LGBT+ female players.
 John Amaechi, the first NBA player to come out, in 2014 blamed football's "toxic" culture for the lack of openly gay players, while English former footballer Clarke Carlisle called for more education to be given to players to combat homophobia.

 In June 2022, it was revealed that homophobia made up the majority of online abuse aimed at footballers, 40% for men and 27% for women.

 In July 2023, Quinn became the first openly transgender player at a World Cup.